 Creating a critical talent pipeline

-Bedford County and its partners in the Region 2000 geographic area (Lynchburg MSA) work together to create a critical talent pipeline for our industries that depend on a highly skilled and ready workforce.
+Bedford County and its partners in the Lynchburg Region (Lynchburg MSA) work together to create a critical talent pipeline for our industries that depend on a highly skilled and ready workforce.
 Among these industries are nuclear energy from Babcock & Wilcox and Framatome, wireless communication from Harris Corporation, CommScope and dozens more firms, and a variety of advanced manufacturing companies.

 Virginia’s Region 2000 Partnership and its Future Focus Foundation is working to create a collaborative science, technology, engineering, and math (STEM) education network, from elementary school up, in which this region’s industries may benefit from a “grow your own workforce” approach.
 This is accomplished through a multitude of activities and events such as robotics and Lego competitions, student career fairs, summer camps, and specialized high school courses, industry tours, and internships.